How to Create Your App’s Brand Resonance Using Marketing Psychology?

 This subcategory represents how effectively your app is performing in the market from customer front.
-It mentions how well your solution meet their needs and enhance their experience, which is calculated based on five factors – primary features; reliability and durability; style and design; efficiency and effectiveness; and cost.
+It mentions how well your solution meets their needs and enhances their experience, which is calculated based on five factors – primary features; reliability and durability; style and design; efficiency and effectiveness; and cost.

 When talking about the working of this factor, the best example to take inspiration from is Amazon.
 Considering the growing competition in the sector, Amazon app revamped its customer strategies and added various new features including Cash on Delivery, Free shipping to even other cities, Delivery on the same day, Search by Image, and is even working on introducing drones to make the shopping experience effective for the customers in every aspect.

 The Imagery subsection will help you to look into what is your brand image in the minds of customers from social and psychological perspective.
 That implies determining if they are using your application only for getting their needs fulfilled or have some sentiments associated with it.